- Proteins are the building blocks and workhorses or our cells: they build up our cells and carry out most of their functions.

 Proteins are labeled with a small protein (ubiquitin), tagging them for destruction in the proteasome, a specialised structure in the cell that breaks down proteins.
 The proteasome is a shredder-like machine that cuts up the proteins.

 The Unfolded Protein Response is a defense mechanism of our cells which is activated when too much proteins start to get damaged or accumulate.
-An example of a NOVOS ingredient that can activate the UPR is acetyl-glucosamine sulphate, which is found in hyaluronic acid.
+An example of a NOVOS ingredient that can activate the UPR is acetyl-glucosamine sulfate, which is found in hyaluronic acid.

 As people get older, these protective systems work less and less.